Seaweed and Kelp:

 Red seaweed get their color from phycoerythrin and phycocyanin.
 These two are actually like little cousins of chlorophyll, and they overshadow all other pigments, including a number of unique xanthophylls (http://www.seaweed.ie) that are in the seaweed’s composition.

 Also, red seaweed has protein levels comparable to those found in high-protein vegetables, such as soybeans.
 However, red algae see those protein levels and contains around 100-800 mg of vitamin C per kilogram, beating soybeans to oblivion with their added value.

 Brown algae get their color from the dominance of a xanthophyll pigment named fucoxanthin (a very fancy word for the color yellow).
 They have also lots of phlorotannins, which, according to others who have actually documented this, give them anti-obesity and anti-diabetic properties (Jaspars & Folmer, 2013).

 In addition to all that, brown seaweeds are rich in carotenes (precursors of vitamin A) and vitamin C.

 Now, blue seaweed, also known as microalgae, are the largest primary biomass in the world.
 They cover 70% of the earth’s surface to a depth of up to 200 m, meaning they have been our overlords all along, and we have just begun embracing them.

 Until recently, microalgae have been an untapped resource.
 However, some have recognized their potential application for biofuel and human food supplementation.
-This has led to a boom in the microalgae culture industry (Jaspars & Folmer, 2013) that perhaps you were not aware of, but should probably pay attention to.
+This has led to a boom in the microalgae culture industry (Jaspars & Folmer, 2013) of which perhaps you were not aware, but to which you should probably pay attention.